ddbeck/readme-checklist/README.md

 README matches the elements of the checklist after you've finished writing.

-With a few exceptions, the checklist is agnostic about what order things appear in your README or even what kind of project your documenting.
+With a few exceptions, the checklist is agnostic about what order things appear in your README or even what kind of project you're documenting.
 Your README may cover other topics not covered by this checklist; the checklist covers only those topics I found to be essential for README files.